 His hands fell to her shoulders, and he sighed heavily.
 Then he spun her around.
 The dress was fully unbuttoned and the bodice dropped her waist.
 She automatically folded her arms over her breasts.
 They were covered in tiny pasties but still.
 She never felt so exposed in her life.

 His dark eyes had softened.
-“Charlotte, I know everything.
-Now do not hide yourself.”
+“Charlotte, do not hide yourself.”

 Her eyes glanced around there were just a few people milling around everyone else had probably moved on to the after party by now.